Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 California Vehicular Manslaughter Sentencing

 Manslaughter of all kinds is considered a serious felony, which means any felony-level vehicular manslaughter charges count as a strike under the state’s Three Strikes Law.
-Anyone convicted of this law that has a prior strike on their record will have their sentence will be doubled, and if they have two prior strikes, they can face life imprisonment.
+Anyone convicted of this law who has a prior strike on their record will have their sentence doubled, and if they have two prior strikes, they can face life imprisonment.

 Having a top criminal defense attorney fighting on your behalf can significantly impact your future.
 Your lawyer can help determine the best course of action based on your circumstances.
 In some cases, this could mean negotiating a plea bargain to minimize the charges, making the crime a misdemeanor rather than a felony.